ynvb/DIE/README.md

 The resault is a dynamic databse that holds parsed runtime arguments, which are avilable to the user during static analysis.

+### Ok, Im not sure I got it, do you have an example?

+Well, yes.
+I'm glad you asked!
+These viedos shows DIE in action, check them out if you want to understand a little bit more about how it works.

 Installation
 ------------
 **Installation Prerequists:**